mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ### Join point

+- It's a point during the execution of a program, such as the execution of a method or the handling of an exception.

-In Spring AOP, a joint point is always a **method execution**.
+- **In Spring AOP, a join point always represents a method execution**.

-The join point marks the execution point **where aspect behavior and base behavior join**.
+- The join point marks the execution point **where aspect behavior and base behavior join**.

-**Spring AOP only** supports public method invocation join points.
+- Spring AOP **only supports public method** invocation join points.
-Compare to **AspectJ** which supports **all** of the above listed join point types and more.
+    - CGLIB proxies intercept only public method calls!
+    - JDK proxies too

+- Spring-driven **native AspectJ weaving** supports: private/ protected/ constructor methods and public method

-> Crosscutting concerns can happen at different program execution points called join points.
+Crosscutting concerns can happen at different program execution points called join points.
 Because of the variety of join points, you need a powerful expression language to help match them.

 ### Pointcut

-- Pointcut is a predicate used to identify join points.
+- Pointcut is a **predicate** used to identify join points.

-- A pointcut is an **expression to match a set of join points**,
+- A pointcut is an **expression** to match a set of join points.

 - It represents a point in the code where new behavior will be injected.